 See Also: 3 Of The Best European Football Grounds

-You may not have expected to see golf on this list, but those who’ve learned to appreciate the game know exactly why the PGA Tour finds itself among the top sports leagues in the world.
+You may not have expected to see golf on this list, but those who’ve learned to appreciate the game know exactly why the PGA Tour is among the top sports leagues in the world.

 The truly great golfers in the game test their mettle on the Tour, with the best of the best earning coveted ranked positions.
 The Tour organizes some of the biggest tournaments in the world, hosting championships like the Masters and The U.S. Open.

-The PGA is tax exempt and, as a result, the league’s total revenue isn’t clear.
+The PGA is tax exempt which makes the league’s total revenue unclear.
 However, with impressive television ratings, the Tour is probably pulling in some equally impressive sponsorship money.

 7Indian Premier League